RahatRezwan/Weather-App/README.md

 Before that you must have node.js install on your pc.

-Now you are ready to run this software using 'node app.js' command
+Now you are ready to run this software using 'node app.js' command Finally after run the server open your browser and search for 'localhost:5000'